eggry/misalignment/README.md

 For harmfulness evaluation, we use a dataset of harmful questions (StrongReject-small) located at `data/evaluation/strongreject`.
 We also include its full version (StrongReject) for reference.
 The benchmark involves querying the model with these questions and automatically evaluating harmfulness using the safety evaluator `HarmBench-Llama-2-13b-cls`.
 The benchmark reports the Attack Success Ratio (ASR), defined as the ratio of harmful questions answered.

 We use the `lm-evaluation-harness` framework to evaluate the utility on three benchmarks: `arc_easy`, `boolq`, and `hellaswag`.
-This framework will automatically download the necessary datasets from Hugging Face (`allenai/ai2_arc`, `aps/super_glue`, and `Rowan/hellaswag`), consuming 5 minutes and 250MB disk space at the first run.
 Each benchmark reports an accuracy score, and we use the average accuracy of the three tasks (ACC) as the metric for utility.
 Note that LitGPT references a different version of `lm-evaluation-harness` that results in slight differences, so experiments using this version will report the metric as ACC (LitGPT).

 ## Evaluation
 ### Experiment (E1)